 Handling the music for the game (though not part of the cooperative) is Yoann Laulan — freelance game composer, guitarist, synth-lover, and proud keeper of his cat, Prinze Litière von Raubkatzen.
 We caught up with Yoann to chat about his musical influences, his work on the moody Dead Cells score, and the upcoming vinyl release.

 Yoann Laulan and his feline friend.
 Picture credit: Aurore Athomas.

-The Dead Cells OST is currently available to pre-order on double vinyl at www.lacedrecords.com; music by Yoann Laulan, cover art by Thomas ‘Carduus’ Vasseur.
+The Dead Cells OST vinyl is currently sold out (sorry!)
+Music by Yoann Laulan, cover art by Thomas ‘Carduus’ Vasseur.

 Laulan’s musical awakening mainly seem to have happened in his mid-teenage years: “I started music in high school, when I first had a music-making and guitar set-up.
 I played in bands with friends, etc., but had forgotten how to read sheet music since I was child.
 Later on, I got interested in computer-made music and bought my first Digital Audio Workstation — Ableton Live — which I still mainly use to this day.”

 Laulan left the traditional music theory of childhood music lessons behind him: “When I make music it’s more of a spiritual thing — I just try to translate a feeling I have.”
 That’s not to say that his approach, currently based on in-the-box digital instruments for time and budget reasons, is unstudied.
 “I find it fun to listen to classical music and recreate various types of orchestration and patterns.”